Xomega-Net/Xomega.Docs/docs/tutorial/3-details/5-dynamic-title.md

 ## Customizing view model

 Xomega makes setting up dynamic view titles pretty easy by letting you override the base title in your custom view model, which will make it automatically work for all clients.
-In order to customize the view model, you need to set the `customize="true"` attribute on the view's view model, as follows.
+To customize the view model, you need to set the `customize="true"` attribute on the view's view model, as follows.

 ```xml
     <ui:view name="SalesOrderView" title="Sales Order">